 Here is a link to my FAQ Page.

 *Let me tell you a little bit about what I do and don’t do.
-I do help people reduce their stress and anxiety by teaching people how to retrain their mind through hypnosis and mindfulness.
-However, my services are non diagnostic.
-So if you are looking for someone to give you a diagnosis, you will want to see your medical doctor.
+I work with clients in Ogden, Utah.
+I also work with clients over Skype and the phone who can’t make it into my Ogden, Utah, office.
+I help people reduce stress and anxiety by teaching them how to retrain their mind through hypnosis and mindfulness.
+However, my services are non-diagnostic.
+I do not offer “stress therapy.”
+So if you are looking for someone to give you a diagnosis, you will want to see your medical doctor or psychologist.
 If you have a serious medical or mental health condition, I do not offer treatment for such conditions.
+If you are looking for a traditional stress and anxiety therapist who does talk therapy, I recommend that you look for a licensed psychologist.
+I am a hypnotherapist and I work with hypnosis for personal and professional self improvement, including reducing stress and anxiety.
 If you have any questions, you are welcome to contact the office or book a short consultation with me.
 If you are experiencing a medical or mental health emergency, please do not contact our office, but dial 911 and go straight to the hospital.